-But a bankruptcy doesn’t mean it’s the end of someone’s credit world.
-In fact, for those who are eligible for a VA loan can discover the VA home loan program is somewhat more accommodating when it comes to a bankruptcy.
+But bankruptcy doesn’t mean it’s the end of someone’s credit world.
+In fact, those who are eligible for a VA loan can discover the VA home loan program is somewhat more accommodating when it comes to bankruptcy.
 But then, if the VA is a bit more lenient for those who are eligible for the program, who exactly is eligible for a VA loan?
 Veterans are eligible and make up the largest share of VA borrowers.
 Active duty personnel can also qualify with at least 181 days of service as do those who have served at least six years with the National Guard or Armed Forces Reserves.
 Surviving spouses of those who have died while serving or as a result of a service-related injury can also apply for a VA home loan.
 And when any of these get into financial problems and are forced into bankruptcy, they can still use their VA home loan benefit sooner rather than later.

 There are two types of bankruptcies consumers can file.
 A Chapter 7 bankruptcy wipes away all dischargeable debt such as consumer loans and automobile loans.
 Some debts aren’t dischargeable and are not affected by a bankruptcy filing.
 Such debts include spousal or child support payments, mechanic’s liens, property taxes and income taxes.
 Federal student loans cannot be discharged in a 7 filing.

 A Chapter 13 bankruptcy is sometimes referred to as a “wage earners” plan because the trustee overseeing the bankruptcy establishes a repayment plan to eligible creditors that takes a portion of monthly earnings and repays the creditors on a monthly basis.
 A consumer must petition the court for a bankruptcy filing and the court will decide which filing fits the consumer’s current financial position.
 If the court determines there is no regular income that can accommodate the wage earner plan then a Chapter 7 will be allowed.